OpenWALAS/OpenWALAS.github.io/list/donate.md

 ![Palpay](../picture/palpay.jpg)

-- If you have any questions, please Email to the projects, we will be very glad to communicate with you.
+- If you have any questions, please email to the project group, we will be very glad to communicate with you.
 - The donation list is as follows.